shnewto/sheas.blog/_drafts/2018-impl-fromstr.md

 </code>
 </pre>

 Well damn, we just removed the implementation of `FromStr`.
-Desparate times, they call for desparate measures.
+Desperate times, they call for desperate measures.

 ## Part 3: TypeV3